stat545ubc-2023/collaborative-group5/README.md

 3. Teamwork Contract: TEAMWORK.md
   * The teamwork contract contains information on how we will be dividing roles and communicating with teammates.
 4. Troubleshooting document: troubleshooting-1.md and troubleshooting-1.Rmd
   * The troubleshooting document addressed 3 issues with the code that was provided by Lucy and the teaching team.
-The issues have been corrected and explained under each comment, then uploaded as MD and Rmd files through R studio.
+The issues have been corrected and explained under each comment, then uploaded as MD and Rmd files through R studio
+ 5. Troubleshooting document #2: troubleshooting-2.md and troubleshooting-2.Rmd
+  * The second troubleshooting document was for Milestone #2 and addressed 11 errors in code provided by Lucy and the tecahing team.
+The issues were corrected and explained under each comment, then uploaded as MD and Rmd files through R studio.

 ## How to run the code that appears in the folder / GitHub repo
 Markdown (md) files can be directly opened on the GitHub web interface or downloaded and opened in other text editors that support the .md format.